JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Discussion:

 - What does the waveform look like?
 Can you explain it?
+    The flipflop was changing at both postive clk edges and negative clock edges.
-- What is the underlying error?
+- What is the underlying error? ff assignment was defined as `always@(clock)` which meant it was triggered whenever the clock changed.
+To fix this, it should be `always@(posedge clock)`
 - Does the compiler try to help you avoid this type of error?
+    The compiler does not try to help avoid this error as there is no syntax error, this is purely detected through the use of assert statements in the testbench.
 - What happens if you use `always_ff` in the original (broken) FF, rather than `always`?
+    When using `always_ff`, the compiler helps to detect the error, by detailing that "Synthesis requires the sensitivity list of an always_ff process to only be edge sensitive. clk is missing a pos/negedge."
+Thus adding the `posedge` will fix this problem as well.

 v3 - 1-bit Flip-Flop with clock-enable
 -------------------------------------